Skip to content

 Risks

 When there's an anticipation of an uncertain event or condition, that has an effect on the outcomes that you wish for, then they're termed Risks.
-In other words, risks are things which you're worried could happen with regard to the objective, but have not necessarily happened yet.
+In other words, risks are things which you're worried could happen with regard to the element, but have not necessarily happened yet.
 This effect may be negative, or a deviation from the expected.

 Example: Internal risks can be compliance violation, operational deviation from strategic decisions, or external risks like market crash, inflation, pandemics, and so on.